 Performance management in a contact center typically includes:

-• Monitoring key performance indicators (KPIs) such as average handle time, first-call resolution rate, and customer satisfaction scores.
+- Monitoring key performance indicators (KPIs) such as average handle time, FCR rate, and customer satisfaction scores

-By continuously monitoring and managing agent performance, you can ensure that your contact center consistently delivers high-quality customer service, like Nextiva:
+Continuously monitoring and managing agent performance ensures that your contact center consistently delivers high-quality customer service.

 Reporting & analytics

-You need access to comprehensive reporting and analytics to make informed decisions and continuously improve your call center workforce management processes.
-By collecting and analyzing data from various sources, such as your automatic call distributor (ACD), customer relationship management (CRM) system, and quality monitoring tools, you can gain valuable insights into your contact center performance.
+Access to comprehensive reporting and analytics helps you make smarter WFM decisions.
+With the right data, you can also continuously improve your call center workforce management processes.
+Collecting and analyzing data from various sources, such as your automatic call distributor (ACD), customer relationship management (CRM) system, and quality monitoring tools, you can gain valuable insights into your contact center performance.

 Some key areas to focus on in your reporting and analytics include:

-• Customer feedback: Analyze customer satisfaction surveys and other feedback channels to gauge the effectiveness of your WFM strategies in delivering a positive, unified customer experience.
+- Customer feedback: Analyze customer satisfaction surveys (CSAT) and other feedback channels to gauge the effectiveness of your WFM strategies in delivering a positive, unified customer experience.

 Related: How to Spot Call Center Absenteeism and Fix It